Huguenot in Orange County, New York — The American Northeast (Mid-Atlantic)

 Huguenot

-who settled here about 1698.
+Named for Huguenot families Cuddeback and Gumaer, who settled here about 1698.
+Indian name Seneyaugnquan.

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 A significant historical year for this entry is 1698.

 Location.
 41° 25.076′ N, 74° 37.836′ W. Marker is in Huguenot, New York, in Orange County.
-Marker is on U.S. 209 north of Swartwout Road, on the right when traveling north.
+It is on U.S. 209 north of Swartwout Road, on the right when traveling north.
 Located in front of Deerpark Town Hall.
 Touch for map.
 Marker is in this post office area: Huguenot NY 12746, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Deerpark 9/11 Memorial (within shouting distance of this marker); N.J.
+At least 8 other markers are within walking distance of this marker: Deerpark 9/11 Memorial (within shouting distance of this marker); N.J.
 Line War (within shouting distance of this marker); Indian Raid (within shouting distance of this marker); a different marker also named Indian Raid (about 600 feet away, measured in a direct line); Westfall Fort (about 700 feet away); Huguenot School (about 700 feet away); Site of Home (approx. half a mile away); Neversink Drive (Horn Road) (approx. 0.7 miles away).
 Touch for a list and map of all markers in Huguenot.

 Also see . . .